Cusco is known for its amazing scenery and access to the incredible Macchu Picchu. While in the city, you can also do a little shopping.

-On day two in Cusco, I found myself wandering into an open market stacked wall-to-wall with colorful handmade sweaters, scarves, gloves, hats and blankets.
+On day two in Cusco, I found myself wandering into a market stacked wall-to-wall with colorful handmade sweaters, scarves, gloves, hats and blankets.

 Before booking the trip to Machu Picchu or the Inca Trail, every traveler needs a sweater to handle the cooler mountain temperatures.